juno-kyojin/winapp/test_case_manager_v3/assets/README.md

 - Background: Transparent
 - Usage: Main window header, about dialog

+## Build Integration

+**Important**: When building the standalone executable with `build.bat`, all assets in this directory are **embedded directly into the .exe file**.
+This means:

+1. **No separate assets folder** is created in the release directory
+2. **Assets are loaded from memory** when the application runs
+3. **Smaller distribution package** - only .exe and data folder needed
+4. **Better security** - assets cannot be modified by users

 ## Adding Your Logo

 1. Place your logo files in this directory:
    - `logo.ico` - For window icon
    - `logo.png` - For GUI display

+2. Run `build.bat` to create executable with embedded assets

-2. The application will automatically detect and use these files
+3. The application will automatically detect and use embedded assets

-3. If files are not found, the application will run without logo (graceful fallback)
+4. If files are not found, the application will run without logo (graceful fallback)

 ## Logo Design Guidelines